 Spondylolisthesis, and other spinal misalignment issues, can pinch nerves in between poorly aligned bones.

 Spinal osteoarthritis can create debris and bone spurs in the foraminal spaces, or central canal, compressing nerve roots.

 Any process which will cause the decrease of foraminal size may contribute to a pinched neurological structure.

-Spinal Stenosis Pinched Nerve Facts
+Facts of Spinal Stenosis Pinched Nerves

-When it comes to spinal stenosis, there are 3 distinct types which can cause compressive neuropathy conditions to occur.
+When it comes to spinal stenosis, there are 3 distinct types which can cause compressive neuropathy conditions to occur: